rprkh/Stock-Bot/README.md

 # Stock Bot

-Discord Bot that extracts company financials and provides a graphical visualizations of the data.
+Discord Bot that extracts company financials and provides a graphical visualization of the data.

 ### Commands